Chinese airlines caught in forex crosswinds as Beijing eases grip on yuan

 "Currency volatility will also affect the company's procurement cost of aircraft, components, fuel and push up our take-off and landing cost in foreign airports," it said.

-All the aircraft orders that Chinese airlines have placed with Airbus Group NV (AIR.PA) and Boeing Co (BA.N) are settled in dollars, industry observers say.
+All the aircraft orders that Chinese airlines have placed with Airbus Group NV and Boeing Co are settled in dollars, industry observers say.

 In 2012, a slower rise in the yuan trimmed China Southern's foreign exchange gains by 2.4 billion yuan compared with 2011.
 China Eastern's forex gains also shrank to 148 million yuan at the end of 2012, a fraction of the year-earlier level.